 As with the Snake Mountain pool, March 11 was an important day at the East Middlebury pool (Figure 2).
 A series of increasingly warm (but dry) days must have caused enough snowmelt to initiate some turnover under the ice and warm the water at the pool bottom where the temperature sensor was (arrow, Figure 2).
 This pool is 700 feet higher than MLS619, so amphibians might not have been migrating then.
 When rain finally came on March 26 the NEW370 pool was probably a riot of amplexus (frog icon in Figure 2) and stayed that way for a week.
 The audio files might confirm this.
 We don’t know when the ice melted at this pool but it was probably around March 26.

 The water depth loggers are still running at both pools.
 The batteries will last for a few months (maybe more).
 So I don’t have to service the loggers for a while unless I want to see the data (or see if there is any).
 Maybe this year it won’t be as easy to access the logger as it was last year when the pools were dry by the middle of June.
-That might be a good thing for all vertebrates, even those of us who have to wade out to the loggers.
+That might be a good thing for the little vertebrates, and also the bigger ones who have to wade out to the loggers.